salmonMSE utilizes an age-structured model in the projections. The

 and phenotype variance

-are assumed constant between the two environments.
-The fitness variance
+are identical in the two environments.

 The mean fitness of generation